mrapp-ke/MLRL-Boomer/doc/quickstart/parameters.rst

 * ``--num-threads-rule-refinement`` (Default value = 1)

   * The number of threads to be used to search for potential refinements of rules in parallel.
-Must be at least 1 or -1, if the number of cores that are available on the machine should be used.
+Must be at least 1 or 0, if the number of cores that are available on the machine should be used.

 * ``--num-threads-statistic-update`` (Default value = 1)

-  * The number of threads to be used for calculating the gradients and Hessians for different examples in parellel.
-Must be at least 1 or -1, if the number of cores that are available on the machine should be used.
+  * The number of threads to be used for calculating the gradients and Hessians for different examples in parallel.
+Must be at least 1 or 0, if the number of cores that are available on the machine should be used.

 * ``--num-threads-prediction`` (Default value = 1)

   * The number of threads to be used for making predictions for different examples in parallel.
-Must be at least 1 or -1, if the number of cores that are available on the machine should be used.
+Must be at least 1 or 0, if the number of cores that are available on the machine should be used.